Links on Android Authority may earn us a commission. Learn more.

 Plus, if you want to play with your kid, you can!
 One of you can play as Luigi and one of you can play as Gooigi.
 Luigi’s Mansion 3 is another first-party Nintendo title that retails for $59.99.

-Best Switch games for older kids
+Best Switch games kids who are older

 For the most part, all of the games below have an ESRB rating of E10+, or Everyone 10 and up.
 While this may be the official rating, a lot of the games listed below are frequently played by children younger than ten.
 A few, like Minecraft and Super Mario Odyssey, are still great options for younger kids as well.